-The Authority shall be responsible for the maintenance of the Common Use Equipment required for the operation of Common Use Gates and shall ensure that all such facilities and equipment are properly maintained.
+The Authority shall be responsible for the maintenance of the Common Use Equipment required for the operation of Preferential and Common Use Gates/Ticket Counters and shall ensure that all such facilities and equipment are properly maintained and promptly repaired.
+Airlines are liable and financially responsible for any damage caused by their employees, contractors, vendors, agents and other service providers performing on behalf of the Airline.

-The Authority shall endeavor, to the extent practicable, to assign Common Use Gates to an Airline as close as possible to the Airline's exclusive use leased operations and club space, as circumstances dictate, subject to the requirements of Section 4.
+The Authority shall endeavor, to the maximum extent practicable, to assign Preferential and Common Use Gates/Ticket Counters to an Airline as close as possible to the Airline's exclusive use leased operations, ground service equipment areas, and club space, as circumstances dictate, subject to the requirements of Section 4.